John Thomas Scott (1857 - ) and Sarah Thomas (1862 - 1958)

 4. Ancestry.com for other census images

-5. FreeBMD.org for various marriage, birth and death records.
+5. FreeBMD.org for various marriage, birth and death record information.